Corteva Agriscience Range & Pasture Media Kit

 False dandelion, thin pastures raise equine stringhalt threat

-Overgrazing, whether due to drought or other factors, is blamed for a higher incidence of stringhalt in
+Overgrazing, whether due to drought or other factors, is blamed for a higher incidence of stringhalt in horses this spring.

 3 Ways to Make the Most of Winter Moisture